-Explanation of how mathematics is used in Physical Science.
-Key words: physical science, chemistry, math, arithmetic, addition, subtraction, multiplication, division, fractions, decimals, algebra, square root, relationships, subscript, superscript, calculus, differential equations, conventions, School for Champions.
+Key words: mathematics, physical science, chemistry, math, arithmetic, addition, subtraction, multiplication, division, fractions, decimals, algebra, square root, relationships, subscript, superscript, calculus, differential equations, conventions, School for Champions.
 Copyright © Restrictions

 Using Mathematics in Physical Science

-Mathematics is used in Physical Science to measure objects and their characteristics, as well as to show the relationship between different functions and properties.
+Mathematics is used in Physical Science to calculate the measurements of objects and their characteristics, as well as to show the relationship between different functions and properties.
 Arithmetic, algebra and advanced mathematics may be used.

 Arithmetic consists of simple operations with numbers and values.
 Algebra is used to show relationships before the measured numbers are used for calculations.
 Higher math is used for complex relationships between properties.